Science

 More readily absorbed

-An analysis of variance demonstrated that the liposomal vitamin C showed 4X better absorption than non liposomal vitamin C as early as 10 minutes after treatment of the cells and at all time points tested.
+An analysis of variance demonstrated that the liposomal vitamin C showed 4X better absorption than non liposomal vitamin C as early as 10 minutes after treatment of the cells and at all time

 Our Liposomal Vitamin C Supports Wound Healing